zsparal/api-documentation/source/mobile-apps/getting-started-payments.rst

 Step 4: Handle the redirect
 ---------------------------
-We return the customer back to your App after the payment is paid or canceled.
+We return the customer back to your app after the payment is paid or canceled.
 You should tell the App what to do with this request.

 iOS